-That's because in most cases, those pants can be worn to work or in an office environment.
+That's because in most cases, they can be worn on the bike and then to work or in an office environment.

 The jeans and pants I reviewed are not true motorcycle riding pants, but they do offer extra toughness and durability compared to regular cotton materials used in typical khaki pants.